 The Husky is a popular dog that was bred in the far North to make a superb sled-pulling dog.
-The term was given to the dogs by English sailors when they encountered a people who they inaccurately called “Eskimos.”
+The term was given to the dogs by English sailors when they encountered people who they inaccurately called “Eskimos.”
 The sled dogs that the Inuit people kept were broadly named “Huskimos,” and the more common term became the shortened version of this, “Husky.”

 The dogs included below are pups that are true sled dogs, except for the Miniature Husky.
 Their inclusion on this list is because they are directly and purely descended from the larger Siberian Husky.

-The 10 Different Husky Dog Breeds
+The 10 Types of Husky Dog Breeds

 1. Siberian Husky